Blog

 I also refused to use a template.

 Portfolio templates are fine.
 They're just not mine.
-I had a certain design vision for the portoflio, and I didn't want to use Frameror Webflow anymnore.
-I had always wanted to do this - have my portfolio self hosted, properly built out.
+I had a certain design vision for the portfolio, and I didn't want to use Framer or Webflow anymore.
+I had always wanted to do this: have my portfolio self hosted, properly built out.

 So I designed the whole thing in Figma first.
 Then I figured out how to actually build it.